neurobioinfo/Ensemblux/docs/contributing.md

 ---
 layout: post
-title:  Ensemblux contributing
+title:  ensemblex contributing
-description: Ensemblux contribution information
+description: ensemblex contribution information
 date: 2024-05-02
 author: Michael Fiorini
 published: true
-tags: Ensemblux FAQ
+tags: ensemblex FAQ
 categories:
 comments: false
 ---

 #### Help and Feedback
-Any contributions or suggestions for improving the Ensemblux pipeline are welcomed and appreciated.
+Any contributions or suggestions for improving the ensemblex pipeline are welcomed and appreciated.
 You may directly contact [Michael Fiorini](https://github.com/fiorini9) or [Saeid Amiri](https://github.com/saeidamiri1).

 If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/scrnabox).